annahaensch/NeighborhoodViewer/README.md

 # NeighborhoodViewer

-This repository is to contain files associated with the neighborhood viewer.
+This repository contains files associated with the neighborhood viewer.